Preface

 Some experts object to this manual’s existence.
 The criticism usually takes one of two forms: that an imperfect manual shouldn’t exist at all, or that AI-assisted documentation is inherently untrustworthy.
 Both positions share a common result — beginners get nothing while waiting for a perfect manual that no expert has time to write.

 We take a different view.
 A manual with tracked errors that get corrected over time is more useful than no manual at all.
-Claims cite their sources.
-Claims we cannot verify are marked as such.
+Every factual claim cites the Aurora game database with exact table and column references.
+Claims we cannot verify are explicitly marked.
+For the full explanation of these anti-hallucination measures, see Section 1.4.7.3 How This Manual Prevents Hallucination.

 We make no claim to mastery.
 The contributors to this manual are themselves still learning Aurora’s depths.
 Our only goal is to help more people experience what Steve Walmsley has created — a game of remarkable scope and detail that rewards the time invested in understanding it.
 Aurora deserves a larger community, and that community needs somewhere to start.